 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Central Texas Region units of government, including Williamson Barriers to affordable housing Continuum of Care County opportunities.
+Continuum of Care Central Texas Region units of government, including Williamson Barriers to affordable housing continuum or care County opportunities.